Aytu BioPharma Inc. (AYTU): Skating on Thin Ice? We Know the Answer

 H.C.
 Wainwright, on the other hand, stated in their research note that they expect to see AYTU reach a price target of $3.
 The rating they have provided for AYTU stocks is “Buy” according to the report published on May 29th, 2020.

-During the last 5 trading sessions, AYTU fell by -13.82%, which changed the moving average for the period of 200-days by -86.16% in comparison to the 20-day moving average, which settled at $0.1854.
-In addition, Aytu BioPharma Inc. saw -85.96% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AYTU rose by +11.59%, which changed the moving average for the period of 200-days by -84.00% in comparison to the 20-day moving average, which settled at $0.1921.
+In addition, Aytu BioPharma Inc. saw -84.24% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for AYTU